afellowcorn/sps_framework/README.md

 Double click the `run.bat` script

 ### Running the game via Visual Studio Code
-To configure poetry to run with Visual Studio Code, open the ClanGen folder and run the following code snippet in the Visual Studio Code terminal window:
+To configure poetry to run with Visual Studio Code, open the ClanGen folder and run the following code snippet in the Visual Studio Code integrated terminal (Ctrl + ` to open the integrated terminal):
 ```
 poetry config virtualenvs.in-project true
 ```